suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 this secret.
 A good website to generate these kinds of secrets is:
 [Gibson Research Corporation's Password Page](https://www.grc.com/passwords.htm)

+> NOTE: If you are going to deploy this with Heroku, you'll need to run
+> `heroku config:set JWT_KEY="xxxx"` with your specific key in place of `xxxx`
+> at least once before you deploy.

 ## Returning to the controller

 Now that we have generated this JWT secret we can implement the `POST` method